lawrencemulders/cryptoapp/README.md

 - Alpha Vantage has a free tier which limits to 25 API calls

 Note: CSVFILE must contain a file of csv format e.g. Crypto.csv where no headers are present and column 1 contains the ticker column 2 the quanityt of each asset, and column 3 must contain either 0 (stock) or 1 (crypto).
 The csv file must be stored within the project.

+# Docker and Launchd (macOS specific)

+To containerize this application, several steps are to be performed.
+The following prerequesites are assumed:
+- Docker desktop is installed
+- Able to run commands with this project as active directory

+The application contains the necessary Dockerfile to containerize and create the image.
+However, 2 commands must be executed to initialize the scheduling:
+- docker build -t python-cryptoapp -f docker/Dockerfile .
+- docker run -i -t python-cryptoapp

+In addition to running the commands, to enable scheduled emails, an additional step is required to be performed: run main.py and select option 7.
+This will create an initial plist file which will trigger a process flow to generate an email based on the configuration provided in the .env file (SCHEDULE_DAY and SCHEDULE_TIME)